nesp-tsr3-1/tsx/README.rst

 1. Installing dependencies natively as per instructions below

 2. Use the supplied Docker Compose configuation to automatically build containers with the necessary dependencies included.
 This is quicker to get up and running, but is arguably more complicated to use for development and requires some familiarity with Docker.
-(TODO: Docker compose instructions)
+(See `Docker Compose Instructions`_.)

 Install native packages